 Although the conventional approach is to consider an image or a grid as a unique entity on its own, and to not consider a feature structure, it is proper to consider imagery, gridded and coverage data as feature-oriented data.
 In the simplest form, an image or any set of gridded data can be considered as a single feature.
 Thus, rules for Application Schema for feature data apply to imagery and gridded data as well.
-However, care must be taken to ensure that the Application Schema accurately defines the Imagery and Gridded Data Spatial Schema in accordance with S-100 Part 8 Clause 8-6 and the Gridded Data Spatial Referencing as defined in Clause 8-8.
-If the product contains a series or set of images or gridded data sets, then the Application Schema defining the spatial relationships should be defined as specified in S-100 Part 8 Clause 8-7.
+However, care must be taken to ensure that the Application Schema accurately defines the Imagery and Gridded Data Spatial Schema in accordance with S-100 Part 8, clause 8-6; and the Gridded Data Spatial Referencing as defined in clause 8-8.
+If the product contains a series or set of images or gridded data sets, then the Application Schema defining the spatial relationships should be defined as specified in S-100 Part 8, clause 8-7.